testrecorder/spring-test-recorder/README.md

 ## spring-test-recorder
 #### A Spring tool that creates unit/integration tests from runtime calls

-It works in projects using Spring Boot and generates JUnit tests for selected methods.
+It works in projects using Spring Boot and generates JUnit tests for selected methods, marked with an annotation.
-It can also generate mocks using Mockito for selected dependencies.
+For these tests, it can also generate mocks using Mockito for dependencies marked with another annotation.

 The tool will handle most of the cases and leave TODOs in places where the code could not be generated automatically.
 Solving these TODOs is mandatory in order to make the tests work.
 Also refactoring and polishing the generated tests is highly recommended.